William Brault: Green Bay Packers

 The same year that Brault was named as the executive director of the Visitor and Convention Bureau, Brault had an idea to build a hall of fame dedicated to the Green Bay Packers.
 Brault sought the approval of Vince Lombardi, the Packers general manager and head coach.
 Lombardi gave his approval with the caveat that the hall of fame not interfere with his existing players.
 The hall of fame opened on July 1, 1967, in Brown County Veterans Memorial Arena, although the exhibits were temporary.
 In 1967, the Packer Hall of Fame Association, a separate corporate entity from the team, was founded and annual induction banquets were subsequently launched in 1970.
 Brault ran the hall of fame for the first few years and then was part of the seven-person committee that ran the Hall of Fame Association.
 In 1975, the hall of fame was reorganized, with the Green Bay Packers Hall of Fame, Inc. formed.
 Brault remained on the board of directors that ran the organization.
 The Hall did not become a permanent site until 1976 when its new home, an addition to the Brown County Veterans Arena, was formally dedicated on April 3, 1976, by President Gerald Ford.
 Outside of the Hall of Fame was a Receiver Statue that was dedicated to the invention of the forward pass.
 The hall of fame became a massive tourism draw for the city and region, with visitor counts typically exceeding those of the larger Pro Football Hall of Fame.
 In 1995, Brault was inducted into the hall of fame he helped found.

 Personal life

-Brault married his wife Carol on July 22, 1950; the couple had four children.
+Brault married Carol on July 22, 1950; the couple had four children.
 Brault was active in his local community; he served on the St. Norbert College's Parent's Club and was a member of the American Legion.
 Although noted as someone who worked within the tourism and entertainment industry, many of Brault's pastimes were activities that did not involve going out, such as swimming, fishing, woodworking and cross-country skiing.
 Brault died on January 17, 2012, at the age of 84.